UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 Voters should query for the price of MKR/USD at the price request timestamp on Coinbase Pro, Binance & OKEx.
 Recommended endpoints are provided in the markets and data sources section.

 1. When using the recommended endpoints, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
-2. The median of these results should be taken
+2. The median of these results should be taken.
 3. The median from step 2 should be rounded to six decimals to determine the MKRUSD price.
 4. (for USD/MKR) Take the inverse of the result of step 3 (1/ MKR/USD) to get the USD/MKR price.